catinsurance/IsaacBlueprints/docs/tutorials/crash_course/familiars.md

 In conjunction with your item, the familiar must exist as an entity.
 The `id` variable must be equal to `3` to define it as a familiar.

 This `entities2.xml` entry will add a familiar entity, also aptly named "Friend Frankie", with some simple attributes.
-Note that the `items.xml` entry and the `entities2.xml` entry do NOT need to have the same name.
-It is only for convenience.
+Note that the `items.xml` entry and the `entities2.xml` entry do not need to have the same name; it is only for convenience.

 For the variant, it can be any arbitrary value not taken up by an existing vanilla familiar.
 Available variants are `131`-`199`, `244`-`899`, and `901`-`4095`.
 More information on why the variant must be defined within these boundaries can be found [here](entity_basics.md#what-to-set-for-idvariantsubtype).

-It has one tag named `cansacrifice`, meaning the familiar can be removed by [Sacrificial Altar](https://bindingofisaacrebirth.wiki.gg/wiki/Sacrificial_Altar).

 ```XML
 <entities anm2root="gfx/" version="5">